abdellatif-belmady/abdellatif-belmady/web/Documentations/Libraries/numpy.md

 ### **reshape**

-!!!
-Info ""
 The `reshape` function returns a new `ndarray` object pointing at the same data.
 This means that modifying one array will also modify the other.

 ```py
 g2 = g.reshape(4,6)